12 Best PPC Platforms in 2025

 8. AdRoll

-AdRoll is a platform built specifically to allow eCommerce businesses to display ads.
-If you are selling a product, this is a good place to start your PPC campaign.
-AdRoll uses Artificial Intelligence to optimize campaigns and analyze your customer data such as purchase history and product pages viewed.
+AdRoll is a platform built specifically to allow eCommerce businesses to display ads, placing it as one of the finest paid advertising platforms.
+It uses Artificial Intelligence to optimize campaigns and analyze customer data such as purchase history and product pages viewed.

-AdRoll partnered with hundreds of networks such as Facebook, Yahoo and eBay so it’s a great place to get exposure for your brand.
+AdRoll partnered with hundreds of networks such as Facebook, Yahoo and eBay, making it a great place to get exposure for your brand.

 • Reach: Access to 1-2 billion digital shopper profiles.